 So you’ve booked your BVI holiday and you have a precious couple of weeks exploring the islands, but where should you be eating?
-The gastronomic scene has changed quite a bit post-Irma with many of our favourite restaurants sadly closing but, worry not, I’ve got you covered!
+The gastronomic scene has changed quite a bit post-Irma with many of our favourite restaurants sadly closing (at least temporarily) but, worry not, I’ve got you covered!

 Below is my BVI restaurant guide, showcasing the BVIs finest dining establishments and offering my tips on which venues you should be eating at (and for which occasion…)